The Art of African Beading

 We have a tough time deciding what to buy.
 Our Samsonites are already bulging at the seams.
 But we select a cute little crimson, blue and burgundy horned fella that looks like a cross between a gazelle of some kind and a zebra that might have been created by an artist on acid.
 See for yourself: he’s top left in image 1.

-If you can’t get to Monkeybiz or Cape Town, visit the Monkeybiz website, where you can shop at their online store and learn more about their bead artists and the work of Monkeybiz.
+If you can’t get to Monkeybiz or Cape Town, visit the Monkeybiz website, and learn more about their bead artists and the work of Monkeybiz.
 While Monkeybiz profits go back to the artists, Monkeybiz appreciates donations, which can be used to buy beads and beading materials or food parcels.

 Streetwires may be just around the corner from Monkeybiz, but it is worlds away in terms of how it’s ran.
 Streetwires shares similar goals to Monkeybiz in that one of its aims is to provide skills training, support and raw materials to its bead artists, who complete a National Certificate in Craft Production as part of their training.